hassanbadru/art_logic_2/README.md

     > Textual: Shows all commands and effects on new positions in text form
     > Graphical: Shows the points drawn by the commands based on positions

-* Error Handling: Users get error messages if the app couldn't understand any value from string
+* Error Handling: Users get error messages if the app reads incorrect parameters or doesn't understand any information from string
 * If no errors, the results of the decoded instruction are displayed and plotted.